Breaching the light barrier without paradoxes: Naked singularities as tachyon source

 to compute the components of the stress-energy tensor on $\Sigma$

 where in the above we have made use of the Einstein's equation

 Since, only the particles that remain within the sphere contribute to the mass $m(u)$ at any given time, therefore, we must have

-which implies that the interface $\Sigma$ has some nontrivial stresses no energy density which is consistent with a configuration that is leaking mass.
-However, the above system of equations has no solution corresponding to a collapsing configuration\footnote{See Appendix \ref{Einstein}}.
-Hence, a singularity cannot form in the above metric configuration\footnote{This is generally avoided using the Weak Cosmic Censorship\cite{Tong:20019np} by invoking the dominant energy conditions in its statement which is violated by naked singularities of this type.}.
+which implies that the interface $\Sigma$ has some nontrivial stresses and no energy density which is consistent with a configuration that is leaking mass.
+However, the above system of equations has no solution corresponding to a collapsing configuration, see Appendix \ref{Einstein}.
+In fact, in the appendix we have shown that this method of censorship is so stringent that it doesn't allow formation of naked singularities even by artificial means.
+Hence, a singularity cannot form in the above metric configuration.
+This is generally avoided using the Weak Cosmic Censorship \cite{Tong:20019np} by invoking the dominant energy conditions in its statement which is violated by naked singularities of this type \cite{Belletete:2013nqa}.
 Due to the use of the Vaidya metric, it must be understood that the negative mass particles are approximated to leave the dust sphere at the speed of light.
 This assumption must be consistent with the kinematics of Eq. (\ref{MCE}).
-For a tachyon of infinite speed, we see that the recoil speed of the particle is given by
+For a tachyon of infinite coordinate speed, we see that the recoil speed of the particle is given by

 For $|\vec{w}| \approx 1$, we must have $|M| <<< m$.
-The above result is actually consistent with the fact that the Higgs mass which is proportional to the tachyon mass parameter is much more massive than any stable particle within the standard model\footnote{$m_h = \sqrt{2}\mu$, $m_h >>> m_e, m_p, m_{\nu}$\cite{peskin2018introduction}}, assuming, of course, that any stable negative mass particles are just counterparts of stable positive mass particles within the standard model.
-Notice that the tachyons that are emitted are of infinite coordinate speed, therefore, they clear the vicinity of the collapsing dust instantly, so they will not cause any back-reactions in the configuration that may potentially contribute to the above computations and change its outcome unfavourably.
-This makes the result of this computation independent of the underlying field theory of the tachyons or the microscopic description of the tachyon emissions and are therefore, universal implying that a tachyonic mechanism is essential for the above computations to hold.
+The above result is actually consistent with the fact that the Higgs mass which is proportional to the tachyon mass parameter is much more massive than any stable particle within the standard model i.e $m_h = \sqrt{2}\mu$, $m_h >>> m_e, m_p, m_{\nu}$ \cite{peskin2018introduction}, assuming, of course, that any stable negative mass particles are just counterparts of stable positive mass particles within the standard model.
+Since, the tachyons that are emitted are of infinite coordinate speed, they clear the vicinity of the collapsing dust instantly.
+So, they will not cause any back-reactions in the configuration that may potentially contribute to the above computations and change its outcome unfavourably.
+This makes the result of this computation independent of the underlying field theory of the tachyons or the microscopic description of the tachyon emissions and are therefore, universal.
+This also implies that a tachyonic mechanism is essential for the above computations to hold.